rabid-inventor/ESP8266-meshcoms/README.md

 # ESP8266-meshcoms
-A deleopment repo containing code for an ESP8266 mesh communication protocol.
+A development repo containing code for an ESP8266 mesh communication protocol.

+OK, peeps this still has a long way to go, if you find something useful to you you projects please feel free to help yourself.